Blessing56/printf/README.md

 You don’t have to handle field width
 You don’t have to handle precision
 You don’t have to handle the length modifiers.

+13. Print is the sharpest and the strongest weapon of our party

+Handle the following custom conversion specifier:

+r : prints the reversed string